ElectricCookie/sure-js/Readme.md

 	#PublicProfile{
 		// Partial schema
-		>User.User{
+		...User.User{
-			// Only the rules listed here are part of the schema username,
+			// Only the rules listed here are part of the schema.
+If there are no {}-braces all rules are included username,
 			bio,
 			lastSeen,